MelonSharky/Unity-Script/README.md

 # Unity-Script

-Version 1:                                               (Version 1 makes sound when u click on an object)
+{Version 1:                                               (Version 1 makes sound when u click on an object)

 using System.Collections;
 using System.Collections.Generic;